jfecher/ante-website/content/docs/language.md

 "get the value _at_ the reference".

 Note that dereferencing a value via `@` requires the value implement `Copy`.
 Types which are expensive to copy implement `Clone` instead.
+Note that there is no requirement for `Copy` types to be memcpy-able.
+Instead it is used for types which are "cheap" to copy - usually meaning they don't need to allocate any heap memory.
+A result of this is that `Rc t` is `Copy`.

 If you need to access a struct field, `struct.field` will automatically dereference `struct` as many times as needed to access its field.